Mac-Rsh/mr-library/document/device/serial/serial_EN.md

 }
 ```

-Connect the computer to serial port 1.
+Connect the serial port 1.
 Loopback test can be performed by sending data in the serial port software and
 seeing the received data displayed in the serial port software.